frappe/erpnext/docs/user/stock/docs.user.stock.item.md

 ### Item Pricing

 Item Price and Price Lists: ERPNext lets you maintain multiple selling prices for an Item using Price Lists.
 A Price List is a place where different rate plans can be stored.
 It’s a name you can give to a set of Item prices.
 In case you have different zones (based on the shipping costs), for different currencies etc, you can maintain different Price Lists.
 A Price List is formed when you create different Item Prices.
-To import Item Price visit “Import Item Price”.
+To import Item Price see [Importing Data](docs.user.data_import.md).

 ## Inventory : Warehouse and Stock Setting